stitchdata/docs/_destinations/microsoft-azure.md

 layout: destination
 keywords: microsoft azure, microsoft azure, microsoft azure data warehouse, microsoft azure etl, etl to microsoft azure
 summary: &summary |
-  Microsoft Azure SQL Server Data Warehouse is a fully-managed, cloud-based, enterprise-level data warehouse.
-Both elastic and extensible, you can optimize performance and streamline costs by scaling your compute and storage needs independently, ensuring you only pay for what you need.
+  Microsft Azure SQL Data Warehouse is a fast, fully-managed, petabyte-scale data warehouse.
+It's ideal for batch-based data warehouse workloads, and designed with a decoupled storage and compute model that allows it to scale quickly and be maintained in a cost-effective way.
 toc: true
 destination: true